-Total operating costs increased by just \$0.4M (1.8%), despite the imposition of \$1.1M of 'new' costs since 2001/02.
-New utility infrastructure rates and significantly higher insurance premiums were unavoidable.
-Excluding those items, operating costs were reduced by \$0.7M year on year.

-An operating surplus of \$2.0M was achieved; this was used to retire debt ahead of schedule.
-(QMS target 4.2.3, page 37)

-Debt was reduced by \$4.0M and is now \$24.5M less than in 1997.
-This has been achieved while funding a \$23.3M capital expenditure programme over the same period.
+- Total operating costs increased by just \$0.4 million (1.8 percent), despite the imposition of \$1.1 million of new costs since 2001/02.
+New utility infrastructure rates and significantly higher insurance premiums were unavoidable cost increases.
+Excluding those items, operating costs were reduced by \$0.7 million year on year. - An operating surplus of \$2.0 million was achieved; this was used to retire debt ahead of schedule.
+(QMS target 4.2.3, page 38) - Debt was reduced by \$4.0 million and is now . \$24.5 million less than in 1997.
+This has been achieved while funding a \$23.3 million capital expenditure programme over the same period.

-The Council's Treasury Management Policy translates to a target maximum debt level of \$50.1M based on the current water levy.
-Actual debt is now some \$2M below the target maximum.
-(QMS target 4.2.1, page 37)
+The Council's Treasury Management Policy translates to a target maximum debt level of \$50.1 million based on the current water levy.
+Actual debt is now some \$2 million below the target maximum.
+(QMS Target 4.2.1, page 38)

-Capital expenditure was \$2.4M, 14% below budget (QMS targets 4.2.5, 4.2.6, page 37).
+Capital expenditure was \$2.4 million, 14 percent below budget.
+(QMS Targets 4.2.5, 4.2.6, page 38)

 Assets are maintained or replaced in accordance with an Asset Management Plan.
 The water supply infrastructure is relatively modern and in good condition.
-We are in a phase of low growth in demand for water; hence we have entered a maintenance phase, with lower capital expenditure anticipated.
+We are in a phase of low growth in demand for water: hence we have entered a maintenance phase, with lower capital expenditure anticipated.

-The bulk water levy for 2003/04 has been held at the same level (\$25.6M including GST) as for 2002/03.
-The Council has held or cut the levy in each of the last seven years and it is now as low, in actual dollars, as at any time since 1992/93.
+The bulk water levy for 2003/04 has been held at the same level (\$25.6 million including GST) as for 2002/03.
+The Council has held or cut the water levy in each of the last seven years and it is now as low, in actual dollars, as at any time since 1992/93.